ngocuong0105/dendron-wiki/vault/interviews.Self Evaluation.md

 - Reached Stage: Final Stage
 - Process: Hackerrank, Technical(algo), Final rounds (presentation algo + math with QRs)
 - Mistakes: On the Hackerrank I was not concentrated and missed some parts even due to time pressure but still passed wtf

+# HRT
+- Position: Algo engineer
+- Time: June 2022
+- Reached Stage: Second stage
+- Process: Hackerrank, Technical (asked about a sde project, multiprocessing vs multithreading, + hard dp)
+- Mistakes: Could not solve DP

+Given an array of size n and and integer k.
+We partition the array in k subarrays (some can be empty).
+Compute each sum of the elements in each subarray s1, s2, ... sk.
+Take the max.
+Among all partitionings minimize the max value.

+# DE Shaw
+- Position software engineer ( the guy said could be 50/50 computer science vs maths)
+- Time June 2022
+- Reached Stage: Second
+- Process: Hackerrank, Technical in coder pad (gave calculator question + implement a queue with an array, table resizing...)
+- Mistakes: so far none?

 # Jane Street Internship
 - Position: Quant Trader